Go Ad-Free

 Pregabalin (Lyrica) Is also a Gabapentinoid:

-If you watch television you have probably seen a commercial for Lyrica.
+If you watch television you may have seen a commercial for Lyrica.
 There are so many we have lost count.
 Here are just a few:

 “Kenny’s Story”